rhasspy/rhasspy/docs/tutorials.md

 ### Shared MQTT Broker

 If your master server and satellite(s) are all connected to a single MQTT broker, they can easily share information.
-The challege, in fact, is making sure they don't share too much!
+The challenge, in fact, is making sure they don't share too much!

 The first step is to ensure that the master and satellite(s) have **different siteIds**.
 In the "Settings" page of each Rhasspy instance, ensure that the "siteId" at the top is unique across all [Hermes-compatible](https://docs.snips.ai/reference/hermes) services connected to your MQTT broker.